iwarner/CodeBlender-Middleman/source/localizable/docs/accessibility.md

 [Testing Accessibility iOS][] on how to test accessibility points.
 And the more generic [Marketing iOS][] text

-### iOS Barclays App Testing
+### iOS Barclay's App Testing

 Firstly switched on the default setting for VoiceOver - equivalent of TalkBack in Android.
-Testing Barlcays Banking Application
+Testing Barclay's Banking Application

 Two finger swipe down explains all elements on the page.

-* App Name is simply Banking so not desriptive enough.
+* App Name is simply Banking so not descriptive enough.
 Should be "Barclays Banking"
 * Open Up and again states "Banking"
 * Clicking on buttons VoiceOver states "Button Name" then "Type" i.e. Button
 * When an Alert (popup) opens VoiceOver states "Alert" and then "Name of first button"